ToRothorNot | Traditional IRA to Roth Conversion Calculator & Tax Planner

 Computed Strategies (Premium)

-Computed strategies in the Premium version finds conversion strategies that aim at best end net worth, best net worth at age 72, tax bracket fill, and more.
-Strategies are not guaranteed to find best results and may guide you toward finding an even better conversion plan.
+Computed strategies in the Premium version automatically finds conversion schemes that aim at best end net worth, best net worth at your chosen age, tax bracket fill, and more.

 Interactive Explore Tools (Premium)

-Dynamically change key inputs like conversion amounts, SS timing, spending, growth rate, etc. to see how they impact net worth in real time.
+Dynamically change key inputs like conversion amounts, Social Security timing, spending, growth rate, etc. to see how they impact net worth in real time.

 Full Export of Results (Premium)